Building Your Personal Cybersecurity Plan: Protecting Your Digital Footprint

 • Avoid accessing sensitive accounts or making transactions over unsecured public networks.

-• Use a Virtual Private Network (VPN) to encrypt your internet connection.
+• Instead, use a Virtual Private Network (VPN) to encrypt your internet connection.

 5. Limit Data Sharing

-• Adjust privacy settings on social media to restrict who can see your posts and profile.
+• Adjust privacy settings on social media to control who can see your posts and profile.

-• Be mindful of sharing personal details online, such as location or travel plans.
+• Furthermore, avoid sharing unnecessary personal details like your location or travel plans.

 6. Monitor Your Accounts Regularly